octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ```

-To sump up, our post conditions are a combination of all these logical rules merged into a single object which depends on the given old storage state and parameter, and the resulting new storage state and the returned operations.
-This object `vote_spec` representing the post conditions of the voting process.
+To sum up, our post-conditions are a combination of all these logical rules merged into a single object which depends on the given old storage state and parameter, and the resulting new storage state (and the returned operations).

+ This object `vote_spec` represents the post-conditions of the voting process.

 ```
 Definition vote_spec